chew-z/swiftbar/README.md

 [![Go Report Card Badge]][Go Report Card]
 [![GoDoc Badge]][GoDoc]

-This repo contains a package for creating [BitBar](https://github.com/matryer/bitbar) plugins in Go.
+This repo contains a package for creating [SwiftBar](https://github.com/swiftbar/SwiftBar) plugins in Go.

+It is forked by me [chew-z](https://github.com/chew-z) from [go-bitbar](https://github.com/johnmccabe/go-bitbar) and all credits should go there.
+I have just added logic for Swiftbar's WebView component.
+And in the future I hope to add some more logic (Swiftbar has some extended capabilities over original Bitbar and xbar (Bitbar reboot)) and push PR.

 ## Usage